sobstel/metaphore/README.md

 PHP cache slam defense using a semaphore to prevent dogpile effect (aka clobbering updates, stampending herd or Slashdot effect).

-**Problem**: too many requests hit your website at the same time to regenerate same content slamming your database.
+**Problem**: too many requests hit your website at the same time and it tries to regenerate same content slamming your database, especially after cached version expired.
-It might happen after the cache was expired.

 **Solution:** first request generates new content while all the subsequent requests get (stale) content from cache until it's refreshed by the first request.